 Koh Phi Phi

 Koh Phi Phi is one of the most popular tourist islands in Thailand.
-From the famous of Maya Bay (made famous in The Beach) to the monkeys on the aptly named Monkey Beach to the diving and nightlife, people flock here.
+From the famous of Maya Bay (made famous in The Beach) to the monkeys on the aptly named Monkey Beach to the diving and nightlife, there are reasons people flock here.
 Destroyed by the tsunami in 2004, the island has been rebuilt and developed to an even greater extent than before.
 Though I’ve had a lot fun here, I personally don’t like Ko Phi Phi.
 I find it too built up and touristy.
 It’s very overdeveloped and ruined but thousands of people visit each year and love it.
 Visit for yourself and decide.

 - Average Cost of Food: Food is cheapest in Ton Sai village.
 The open-air local restaurants near the beach have dishes for $1-2.
 Western food is more expensive at $25.
 Near the beach and in the town, meals will start at $5 for local dishes.